-All of your Athabasca University materials will be found at your online course site.
-Key course materials include the Course Manual, the Study Guide, and assignments and quizzes
+All other course materials will be found at your online course site.
+Key course materials include the Course Information manual, the Study Guide, and various assignments.

 Challenge for credit

 Overview

 The challenge for credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.